Frequently Asked Questions

 1. Do we need to be seen with a prolonged cold?

-2. Should we be giving the H1N1 Vaccine?
+5. Should we still be getting the H1N1 Vaccine?

 There are always new treatments for ADD ranging from Fish Oil to Herbal Remedies to Biofeedback which seem to work for some children.
 Unfortunately, the most effective treatment for true ADD cases remains one of the stimulant medications in the Ritalin family.